meyskens/open-emma/README.md

 (structure is work in progress)

 for versioning of old recordings we should trust Git and not rely on versioning in file names.
+We are currently using 48000Hz 16bit PCM WAV to store the recordings.
+While not space efficient it is commonly used when programming with audio.